codeurjc-students/2025-MyMLB/README.md

 When the admin clicks on [Statistics](#2-headers), they will be redirected to this page.
 This page is divided into two sections:
 - **User´s Favourite Teams:** In this section, it will display a chart with its legend, showing the most frequently selected “favourite” teams by users.
 - **Ticket Selling per Teams:** In this section, it will display a chart with its legend, showing the teams that sell the most tickets for their games.

+## 📜 License
+This project follows the Apache 2.0 license regulations.
+For more information you can consult it [here](./LICENSE).